Skip to main content

 Flat & undulating

-After breakfast at the hotel, you will transfer by shuttle to Bokor Hill Station.
+There is no cycling today.
+This morning is free, so you can relax, enjoy swimming in the pools, and rest your legs after being beaten up by bicycle through Vietnam’s Mekong Delta.
+Check out at noon, and we will transfer by shuttle to Bokor Hill Station.
 Upon arrival, explore the atmospheric ruins of colonial buildings, including an old church and former hotels, while enjoying spectacular panoramic views from the mountaintop.
 Along the way, stop at the lake and visit nearby waterfalls, then continue to Sampov Pram Pagoda and admire the elegant Thansur Sokha Hotel.

 Take time to discover the unique charm of Bokor Hill Station and its surrounding landscapes, with sweeping views across the national park.
-Afterwards, return to the hotel to check out and enjoy lunch before a 3.5-hour transfer to Phnom Penh.
+Afterwards, we savor lunch at a local restaurant for 3 hours, scenic transfer to Phnom Penh.
+This evening is free, so you can explore the city on your own.

 Hôtel KVL